Multi-sample analyses

 plotQLDisp(fit)

-We then use an empirical Bayes quasi-likelihood F-test to test for differential expression (due to tomato injection) per each gene at a False Discovery Rate (FDR) of 5%.
-The low amount of DGEs highlights that the tomato injection effect has a low influence on the mesenchyme cells.
+We then use an empirical Bayes quasi-likelihood F-test to test for differential expression (due to tomato injection) for each gene at a False Discovery Rate (FDR) of 5%.
+The low number of DE genes shwos that tomato injection does not have a major impact on gene expression in mesenchymal cells.

 R